kenweechin/recipe-app/README.md

 **Bugs and Fixes**

 * The landing image on the home page will go blank or missing occasionally.
-Hard reload the page few times will resolve the issue.
+Hard reloading the page a few times will resolve the issue.
-* The ingredients and methods of cooking input field: If the user is copy the content from the other sources and paste to the input field, the result page will show all the text are displaying on the same row.
-Hence, hitting "enter" button after a sentence or paragraph will show the content in a proper alignment list.
+* The ingredients and methods of cooking input field: If the user copies the content from the other sources and paste it to the input field, the result page will show all the text are displaying on the same row.
+Hence, hitting the "enter" button after a sentence or paragraph will show the content in a proper alignment list.

 **Responsiveness**

-* All the pages are tested for its responsivess by using Google Inspect, from mobile resolution to desktop resolution.
-All the page elements display in a proper manner.
+* All the pages are tested for their responsiveness by using Google Inspect, from mobile resolution to desktop resolution.
+All the page elements display properly.
 The burger bar icon is shown when the website is in mobile and tablet resolution.
 * Quality assurance of the website across multiple browsers had been done by using [Browserstack](https://www.browserstack.com/).
 The following browsers had been tested for compatibility and all of them passed the test.
     * Edge
     * Firefox